mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 you change the layout for the session, with the command `setxkbmap -layout dk` (replacing _dk_ with the language abbreviation you desire).

 1. Start the Kali VM, and open a terminal by pressing ´ctrl+alt+t´
-2. Edit the network configuration file by executing the command `$ sudo nano /etc/network/interfaces`
+2. Edit the network configuration file by executing the command `nano /etc/network/interfaces`
 3. Append the following text to the file:
 ```
 auto eth0